christopherbengtsson/vchat-p2p-mono/apps/web/src/assets/docs/terms-of-service-v1.md

 - IP addresses (masked for privacy, retained for 14 days)
 - User-provided content including avatars and usernames (retained until account deletion)
 - Analytics data through Grafana Faro (retained for 14 days, used for performance monitoring and error tracking)
-- Security identifiers and blacklist data (retained for 90 days)
+- Security identifiers and blacklist data (retained for 90 days, automatically cleaned daily at 03:00 CET)
+- Permanently banned user data is automatically removed from the system daily at 01:00 CET

 ## 6. User Safety and Moderation